weareplanet/commercetools-planet-integration/docs/integration-guide.md

 ## Frontend Integration

 There are currently no frontend integrations officially supported.
-If you want us to add official support for one of your desired front end frameworks, you may [get in touch](https://www.datatrans.ch/contact) with us.
+If you want us to add official support for one of your desired frontend frameworks, you may [get in touch](https://www.datatrans.ch/contact) with us.

 The response from your requests to the Create a Payment API will contain a `redirectUrl` and a `transactionId` which you can use to have the consumer's client reach the payment page.
 If you use the Lightbox integration, you must follow the steps outlined in the Datatrans documentation page for [Redirect & Lightbox](https://docs.datatrans.ch/docs/redirect-lightbox#lightbox-integration).

-We recommend doing the pre-selection of the payment method by the customer on your front end.
+We recommend doing the pre-selection of the payment method by the customer on your frontend.

 ## Testing